 As lockdowns are easing globally and people begin returning to the office, the challenge will be to rethink office spaces and provide employees with a safe workspace to navigate work life after the pandemic.
-This is especially crucial given the popularity of open-plan concepts in recent years to create a flexible and collaborative workplace, in which the lack of walls and ease of mobility within the office makes it difficult to contain the virus should an infection break out in the workplace.
+This is especially crucial given the popularity of open-plan concepts in recent years to create a flexible and collaborative workplace, in which the lack of walls and ease of mobility within the office makes it difficult to contain the virus should an inflection break out in the workplace.

 This article highlights some health-focused design strategies to cultivate a safe work environment and construct a well-designed office, where staff can return to work with peace of mind.